Office Nook Makeover with Vintage Flower Art DIY

 I’ll admit, I went to multiple stores to find this lamp.
 Once I had it in the mock-up, no other lamp would work.
 I really like how it fills out the space and is a nice juxtaposition to the more traditional looking Task Lamp on the desk.
 The brass accents add warmth and tie together the gold frames.

-I love how the wallpaper pulls everything together!
+I love how this Floral Play wallpaper from my collaboration with Chasing Paper pulls everything together.